OctopusDeploy/blog/blog/2021-08/octopus-gitops/index.md

 GitOps views the evolution of operations and deployments as:

 1. Starting with manual configuration performed through SSH or RDP.
-2. Processes automated through CLI tools like `kubectl`.
+2. To processes automated through CLI tools like `kubectl`.
-3. Finally git commits by end users defining the declarative state of a system to be reified by an agent of some kind.
+3. And finally git commits by end users defining the declarative state of a system to be reified by an agent of some kind.

 GitOps identified running adhoc commands with tools like `kubectl` as a weakness in a delivery pipeline operating at scale.
-This RFC identifies running adhoc `git` commits as a similar weakness.
-Because any sufficiently advanced GitOps workflow must eventually treat a git repo like a database.
+This RFC identifies running adhoc `git` commits as a similar weakness, because any sufficiently advanced GitOps workflow must eventually treat a git repo like a database.

 One of the stated goals of team steps is to prefer [declarative over imperative](https://github.com/OctopusDeploy/Architecture/blob/main/Steps/StepDesignGuidelines.md#declarative-over-imperative), meaning new steps will default to creating declarative representations of deployments rather than execute custom commands against an SDK.
 This fits nicely with the GitOps paradigm.